First Nations and Inuit Skills Link Program

 Who can apply

-Eligible recipients may then enter into agreements with private sector and non-profit sector employers to access employment opportunities for youth.
+Eligible recipients may offer employment opportunities directly to youth or enter into agreements with private sector and non-profit sector employers to access employment opportunities for youth.

 Not-for-profit organizations and private sector employers may be eligible for direct funding for activities that provide opportunities for eligible First Nations and Inuit youth and fall within program guidelines.
-Not-for-profit organizations may be eligible to receive funding to cover up to 100% of eligible expenditures.
+Not-for-profit organizations may be eligible to receive funding to cover up to 100% of wage costs and mandatory employment-related costs.

-Private sector employers may be eligible to receive funding to cover funding up to 50% of eligible expenditures.
+Private sector employers may be eligible to receive funding to cover funding up to 50% of wage costs and mandatory employment-related costs.

 Eligible youth participants

-• ordinarily resident on reserve or in a recognized community (an approved settlement on Crown land)
+• First Nations youth ordinarily resident on reserve or in a recognized community, such as an approved settlement on Crown land

-• Inuit who are residents in Canada, but who reside outside their territory, and are no longer eligible to be funded by their territory.
-Proof of refusal is required.
+• Inuit youth who are residents in Canada but who reside outside their territory and are no longer eligible to be funded by their territory.

 Mentored work placements are for youth who are not in school or are unemployed or underemployed.